servuscms/servus/README.md

 A separate repository named `themes` exists, but it is very much WIP.

 However, porting themes over from Jekyll should be pretty straight forward.
-There are a few changes required to match the directory structure required by *servus*, after which you will start getting errors from the templating engine, which you can solve pretty easily.
+There are a few changes required to match the directory structure required by *Servus*, after which you will start getting errors from the templating engine, which you can solve pretty easily.

 ## Building